nottombrown/rubygolf/README.md

 ## How to play

 Ruby Golf is a game whereby the player is required to solve a number of problems (holes) in the fewest characters possible.
 The course consists of nine holes that you must implement.
-The holes are static methods that need to written for the Golf class (lib/golf.rb).
+The holes are static methods that need to be written for the Golf class (lib/golf.rb).
 The requirements for these methods is specified by a set of RSpec examples for each hole (spec/golf_spec.rb).
 To run the specs, simply run:

     bundle exec rake